TANGO-Project/code-profiler-plugin/README.md

 Code Profiler Plugin (CP) is a component of the European Project TANGO (http://tango-project.eu ).

-CP is distributed under a [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+CP is distributed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Description